Captures of Carnation on Christopher Street

-Tell people that you have created a fragrance based on the stories of Christopher Street, and you are bound to elicit some very interesting responses (i.e. “What does THAT smell like?”).
-These types of reactions, of course, stem from Christopher Street‘s infamous reputation as historical home to merchants, mobsters, and misfits.
-The accompanying imagery this conjures in one’s mind has been used to reference life in Greenwich Village since its founding.
-A way to distinguish Village life from the more refined ways of life in the Manhattan grid.
+Tell people that you have made a fragrance based on stories from Christopher Street, and elicit some rather interesting responses (i.e. “What does THAT smell like?!?!?”).
+Kneejerk reactions like these stem directly from Christopher Street‘s infamous reputation as known home to merchants, mobsters, and homosexuals in NYC… AKA where to find those damned Greenwich Village troublemakers.

 “damp, dirty, and seedy…like an aged outhouse.”